moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 course in the preliminary design of an electric tricycle for an ALS patient that was awarded a $3.5k `CITRIS grant`_ and a $15k Outrider USA electric tricycle donation from an independent donor.
-This project led into an early start collaborative senior design project between BME and MAE with nine students which I mentored throughout the summer.
+This project led into an early start collaborative senior design project between BME and MAE with five students which I mentored throughout the summer.
 I participated in the `Engineering Education Learning Community`_ along with other LPSOEs and created and ran `The Hacker Within`_ with the Data Science Institute which reached